bentford/EasyLayout/Readme.md

 ### Overview

 EasyLayout is my experimental framework for performing quick layout of views.
-It is the goal of this framework to compete with AutoLayout, which I beleive is ideal for laying out views in code.
+It is the goal of this framework to replace AutoLayout, which I beleive is awful for laying out views in code.

-My thesis is that this framework used in conjuction with `layoutSubviews` will take less code, and be more powerful than what AutoLayout is capable of.
+My thesis is that EasyLayout, used in conjuction with `layoutSubviews`, will take less code and be more powerful than what AutoLayout is capable of.

-Although it is in a rudimentary state, it is quite powerful as is.
+Although it is in a rudimentary state, it is quite useful as is.

 ### TODO